GiantDarth/cs430_project5/README.md

 1. `inputFile`: A valid path, absolute or relative (to *pwd*), to the input ppm file.
 Must be P3 or P6 only.

+All parameters are *required* and not optional.
+All parameters must be used in the exact order provided above.

 ### controls:
 1. Reset Image: `Enter` key
 1. Exit: `Esc` key